-Humans were created with the freedom of choice which means they can choose to obey or disobey God.
+Humans were created with the freedom of choice which means they can choose to obey or disobey God (Deuteronomy 30:15).
 The Catholic Church exercised this freedom and attempted to change the Sabbath commandment.
-And the Lord warned His faithful children about that and predicted that this power will do that saying, “And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws” (Daniel 7:25).
+And the Lord warned His faithful children about that and predicted that this church will do that, “And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws” (Daniel 7:25).

-A. How Has The Papacy Attempted To Change God’s Laws?
+How Has the Papacy Attempted to Change God’s Laws?

 In three different ways: In her catechisms she has (1) omitted the second commandment against veneration of images, and (2) shortened the fourth (Sabbath) commandment from 94 words to just eight.
 The Sabbath commandment (Exodus 20:8-11) clearly specifies Sabbath as the seventh day of the week.
 As changed by the papacy, the commandment reads: “Remember that thou keep holy the Sabbath day.”
 Written thus, it can refer to any day.
 And, finally, she (3) divided the tenth commandment into two commandments.

-B. How Has The Papacy Attempted To Change God’s Times?
+How Has the Papacy Attempted to Change God’s Times?

 In two ways: (1) She has changed the time of the Sabbath from the seventh day to the first day.
 (2) She has also changed God’s “timing” for the beginning and closing hours of the Sabbath.
 Instead of counting the Sabbath day from sundown Friday night to sundown Saturday night as God mandates (Leviticus 23:32), she adopted the pagan Roman custom of counting the day from midnight Saturday night to midnight Sunday night.
 God predicted these “changes” would be attempted by the beast, or Antichrist.

 “Question: Which is the Sabbath day?

 Question: Why do we observe Sunday instead of Saturday?